Graduate Diploma in Family Medicine

 • 1 tutorial for each module (2-3 hours in duration each)

-In addition to the 8 modules, candidates must complete 3 GDFM specific short courses, the Mock Exam Clinical Revision Course (CRC), 1 elective and 3 compulsory Family Practice Skills Course (FPSC).
-These are short courses conducted over 2 weekends that cover specific areas in Family Medicine.
+In addition to the 8 modules, trainees must complete 3 GDFM-specific short courses, the GDFM Mock Exam and 2 elective Family Practice Skill Course.
+These are short courses conducted over weekends that cover specific areas in Family Medicine.
+College has newly added mini ITE to the training which will be conducted once every six months to help trainees prepare for the FM AKT Test.

 18 Months of FM-Related Clinical Practice